convertigo/convertigo-doc/operating-guide/using-c8o-forms-standalone/index.md

 {% include image.html file="guide_img/UserManagerSymbols.png" caption="Figure: Symbols UserManager 2" %}

-You will have to define 3 symbols:
+For _lib_UserManager_, you will have to define 3 symbols:
 * lib_UserManager.adminUser
   * This user must be an active directory account, who has at least read only access right, and so can execute research on whole tree (expected synthax is DOMAIN_NAME\USER)
 * lib_UserManager.adminPassword.secret
   * Password of our active directory user
 * lib_UserManager.ldapServer
   * Url of LDAP server such as ldap://**LDAP_SERVER**:389

+For _C8Oforms_, you will have to define 1 symbol:
+* C8Oforms.loginAdGroup
+  * This group, is used to determine if an active directory user will be able to connect to _Convertigo Forms_.
+If symbol is empty, any Active directory user will have acess to _Convertigo Forms_, but if symbol is defined, only users that are members of this group will have acess to _Convertigo Forms_.

 ## Add your certificates store